 Name Inspiration of this crochet convertible dress

 The skirt has a beautiful lace detail that looks like Tulips, this was pointed out by my good friend who happened to be one of the testers for this dress.
 I couldn’t agree more.
 That was the birth of the “Tulip Convertible dress”

 Since designing this convertible skirt, I have designed a skirt.
 The free pattern can be seen here.
 The beautiful delicate-looking details in the skirt are simply breathtaking and beautifully gorgeous.
 I couldn’t resist creating the pattern for the skirt using this same pattern.
-Also, f you prefer the skirt alone, you can get the pattern by using the link below.

 Yarn details for Tulip crochet convertible dress pattern